BruceEckel/OnJava8-Examples/README.md

 Gradle will also install all additional libraries necessary to compile and run the Java examples in the book.

-To compile everything, the command is:
+To compile and run everything, the command is:

-`gradlew classes`

-To run everything (including compiling if necessary), the command is:

 `gradlew run`

+If you are on a Unix/Linux based system, you must select the local directory for all commands, for example:

+`./gradlew run`

+To only compile everything, the command is:

+`gradlew compileJava`

 To compile only a single chapter (including dependencies), use for example:

-`gradlew :strings:classes`
+`gradlew :strings:compileJava`

 To run only a single chapter, say: